leafac/yocto-cfa/dissertation/yocto-cfa.md

 Our first decision when developing an analyzer is which language it should analyze.
 In this dissertation we are interested in analysis techniques for higher-order functions, a feature which is supported by most languages, including JavaScript, Java, Python, Ruby, and so forth.

-From all these options, we would like to choose JavaScript because it is the most popular language among programmers~\cite{stack-overflow-developer-survey, jet-brains-developer-survey}, but JavaScript has many features besides higher-order functions that would complicate our analyzer, so we support only a \emph{subset} of JavaScript features that are related to higher-order functions, resulting in a language that we call \emph{Yocto-JavaScript} ($\mathrm{JavaScript} \times 10^{-24}$).
+From all these options, we would like to choose JavaScript because it is the most popular language among programmers~\cite{stack-overflow-developer-survey, jet-brains-developer-survey}, but JavaScript has many features besides higher-order functions that would complicate our analyzer, so we support only a _subset_ of JavaScript features that are related to higher-order functions, resulting in a language that we call _Yocto-JavaScript_ ($\mathrm{JavaScript} \times 10^{-24}$).
 By design, every Yocto-JavaScript program is also a JavaScript program, but the converse does not hold.

 <fieldset>
 <legend><strong>Advanced</strong></legend>